 Instead of programming numerical values in a part program, you enter markers called Q parameters.
 You assign the values to the Q parameters separately with the Q parameter functions.
 You can use the Q parameters for programming mathematical functions that control program execution or describe a contour.

-In addition, parametric programming enables you to measure with the 3-D touch probe during program run.
+In addition, programming with Q parameters enables you to measure with the touch probe during program run.

 Programming with Q parameters is described in Chapter 9.